massalabs/massa/docs/testnet/staking.rst

 Telling your node to start staking with your rolls
 ==================================================

-Get the private key that has rolls in your wallet:
+Get the secret key that has rolls in your wallet:

 .. code-block::

     wallet_info

-Register your private key so that your node start to stake with it:
+Register your secret key so that your node start to stake with it:

 .. code-block::